kerm1t/PAuLaFAST/README.md

 (PCL+ImGUI+3d Gfx)
 =====

+How to build:

+    mkdir build
+    cd build
+    cmake ..

 A proper CMake project is setup for Visual Studio X86.

 glew (and the Shader version of OpenGL) has been omitted for now.